 History, principles, methodologies, and practical administration of non-electronic archives (original documents, maps, photographic materials, manuscripts, diaries, albums, government records); practical, hands-on experience with preservation methods.
-(Plus-minus letter grade only.)
+(Plus-minus letter grade only)

 M S 791 Integrated Pest Management in Heritage Facilities (Unit: 1)

 Development of plans to prevent pest infestations in museums and related heritage facilities.
-Overview of current methods of chemical and non-chemical methods of control, legacy of past chemical practices in museums, and OSHA regulations for employee safety.
+Overview of current methods of chemical and non-chemical methods of control, the legacy of past chemical practices in museums, and OSHA regulations for employee safety.

 M S 792 Museum Security Systems (Unit: 1)

 Analysis and implementation of institutional procedures and new technology for theft prevention and mitigation in museums.